robodrive-24/toolkit/track-5/README.md

 └── tools
 ```

-Then run the following command to generate the evaluation dataset.
-You can also download the generated `.pkl` file from [Google Drive](https://drive.google.com/drive/folders/1IAGH-io2wR3YjhNTMPc5Vp7kIRwa5Vdw?usp=sharing).
+Next, run the following command to generate the `.pkl` file for the evaluation sets:

 ```bash
 bash tools/create_data.sh
 ```

+> **:blue_car: Hint:** You can download our generated `.pkl` file from [this](https://drive.google.com/drive/folders/1IAGH-io2wR3YjhNTMPc5Vp7kIRwa5Vdw?usp=sharing) Google Drive link.

-The nuscenes folder should be like this:
+The `nuscenes` folder should end up looking like this:nes folder should be like this:

 ```bash
 .